Skip to content

 nsyte config

-Edit custom configuration file:
+Edit a custom configuration file:

-nsyte config -p ./nsyte.yaml
+nsyte config -p /path/to/custom/config.json

 Workflow